Wake Forest Career 1961-1968

 The other key element of Edward’s support system was the New Bethel Baptist Church in Winston-Salem, and Pastor Jerry Drayon and his family.
 This vibrant congregation served as a spiritual base and weekend home Edward and a connection to the black community in Winston-Salem.

 Edward Reynolds graduated from Wake Forest College in June 1964 to thunderous applause and a standing ovation.
 Joe Clontz, whose parents had been opposed his rooming with Edward, said later of his father, “I think he realized what I had done, even though he had fought it and resisted it, and had problems with it initially, accepted it finally.”
+The 50th anniversary of this accomplishment will be celebrated in 2014.

-Integration in the Larger Context: Wake Forest had made a little progress, and the College Union invited Martin Luther King to speak on October 11, 1962.
+King on campus: Wake Forest had made a little progress, and the College Union invited Martin Luther King to speak on October 11, 1962.
 King, 34 years old at the time, spoke to an audience of 2,200 in Wait Chapel.
 This speech gained renewed attention in 2010, when an audio copy of it was discovered in the library collection.
 The speech was digitized, transcribed, and was made available online in January 2011.
-Wake Forest professors Susan Faust and John Llewellyn studied the speech and noted several images and themes that would be refined in the August 1963 “I have a dream speech,” considered King’s masterpiece.

-Professors Faust and Llewellyn also described the context on campus for the speech.
-They drew from an archived letter written by President Tribble on October 16 in response to criticism for King’s invitation: “I can well understand how some people would object to some of the speakers invited by the students.
+“I can well understand how some people would object to some of the speakers invited by the students.
 In fact, there is difference of opinion among the students.
 They do not invite speakers on the basis of agreeing with their points of view, but rather on the basis of what these speakers may be thinking and saying and doing that may be significant in the contemporary period. it is also noteworthy that Mr. King is a Baptist minister.
 His message drew significantly from the Bible.”
-[See Faust and Llewellen, "Martin Luther King Address at Wake Forest University, October 1962.]
+[See Faust and Llewellen, “Martin Luther King Address at Wake Forest University, October 1962.]

 Engaging the Winston-Salem Community